mccarthy-m-g/mccarthy_EEGNetworkVariants_2024/README.md

 [![Synced with](https://img.shields.io/badge/Synced%20with-OSF-blue.svg)](https://osf.io/xztdk/)
 <!-- badges: end -->

-This repository contains the materials and source code for my MSc thesis, titled "Studying Network Variants With Electroencephalography".
+This repository contains the materials and source code for my Master's thesis:

+McCarthy, M. (2024). *Studying network variants with electroencephalography* [Master's thesis, University of Calgary].
+PRISM Open Theses and Dissertations. <https://hdl.handle.net/1880/118186>

 This project uses the [targets](https://books.ropensci.org/targets/) R package to maintain a reproducible, end-to-end workflow for the entire computational pipeline.
 The configuration and computational steps in this pipeline can be found in `_targets.R`.

 ## Repository Overview